 Berkeley Unified School District board member Judy Appel sat down with San Quentin News to brainstorm on solutions to criminal justice issues that she can take to Sacramento, if she wins an assembly seat this fall.

 “I’m very concerned about our criminal justice system and the way we lock people up for really long times,” Appel said.
 “We put people away for so long without trusting people with a second chance.”

 Following the footsteps of her mentor, retired State Senator Loni Hancock (D-Oakland), Appel said she believes in working with the people affected by a problem to come up with the solutions.

 Appel came into the newsroom with Alden Feldon.
 Both are part of the Jonathan Logan Family Foundation, which supports San Quentin News because they believe this newspaper provides public safety solutions.
 At the table was Editor-in-Chief Richard “Bonaru” Richardson, Senior Editor Juan Haines and Staff Writer Wayne Boatwright.

-After hearing about how successful San Quentin State Prison has been with rehabilitative programing that transform lives, she asked, “Can programs work at other prisons?”
+After hearing about how successful San Quentin State Prison has been with rehabilitative programming that transform lives, she asked, “Can programs work at other prisons?”

 Haines replied, “Definitely.
 It’s a matter of getting buy-in from the yard and the administration.”